-However, some eCommerce stores can get too aggressive with their cart and checkout recommendations.
+However, some eCommerce stores can get too aggressive with cart and checkout recommendations.

 You might find a store trying to upsell an entirely unrelated product.
-This can be annoying and likely turn a potential customer off from completing the sale and lead to cart abandonment.
+This can be annoying and likely turn a potential customer off from completing the sale, leading to cart abandonment.

-Solution: Instead of pushing an expensive and unrelated item, offer relevant and complementary accessories to their current item.
+Solution: Instead of pushing an expensive and unrelated item, personalized, relevant recommendations are proven to lead to lower cart abandonment and increase returning visitors.
 In the case of the example above, it could be a mouse, AirPods, an external drive, or a combination/bundle of all three.

 Reason #11: A complicated payment interface

 Picture this: the customer is ready to pay for their order, but your checkout page looks nothing like the rest of the website.

 You can imagine how sketchy that must look.
 Customers can be apprehensive and retreat from ordering, wary of online scams.

 It worsens when introducing a payment gateway that nobody has ever heard of.
 Instead of offering them alternatives, you insist they use that specific gateway.

 It bears considering that 27% of consumers in the US prefer to use online payment methods such as Amazon Pay and PayPal.